Bunny (c) FreeFoto.com Bobtails Rabbit & Guinea Pig Rescue

 If your guinea pigs garden run is to be static in one place, you can mesh the bottom of the run but you must lay turf over the top of it so that the mesh won't give them sore feet.
 The roots will grow through the wire mesh so it can be watered as normal.
 The turf is easily replaced if it is eaten roots ‘n’ all by your piggies and the grass becomes sparse.

 www.scratchandnewton.co.uk make waterproof and insulation covers for hutches and runs so that your furries can make full use of their space regardless of the weather.
 They can even make custom-made ones if your run is not one of their standard sizes.
-You can make your own of course but you will need to show your home checker you have considered weather proofing for all seasons so even if your home check is in the summer, you will need to have your winter-proofing methods available for your checker to see and vice versa.
+You can make your own of course but you will need to show your home checker you have considered weather proofing for all seasons so even if your home check is in the summer, you will need to have your winter-proofing methods available for your checker to see.
+Guinea pigs cannot cope with extremes of temperature.

 www.snugglesafe.co.uk make microwavable heat pads which are safe for use as they cannot be chewed.
 The special gel inside the pad gives off heat slowly over 12 hours keeping your little ones snug and warm on colder winter days and nights.
 Well worth having on hand in case, they are ever unwell.